fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 ## Download and install the Infusion library ##

 1. Download the current source code from Github as a [ZIP file]( https://github.com/fluid-project/infusion/archive/master.zip).
-2. Unzip the downloaded ZIP file and change your directory into the `infusion-master` folder that results.
+2. Unzip the downloaded ZIP file.
+This will result in a new directory `infusion-master`.
+3. Using a command line terminal, change to the `infusion-master` directory.
-3. Install [Node.js](http://nodejs.org/download/), if it hasn't been installed.
+4. Install [Node.js](http://nodejs.org/download/), if it hasn't been installed.
-4. Install [Grunt](http://gruntjs.com/getting-started) globally, if it hasn't been installed.
+5. Install [Grunt](http://gruntjs.com/getting-started) globally, if it hasn't been installed.
 For Windows, you can run `npm install -g grunt-cli` as Administrator.
-For Mac OSX, you can run `sudo npm install -g grunt-cli`.
+For Mac OSX, you can run `sudo npm install -g grunt-cli` from the command line terminal.
-5. Create your build by running the `grunt` command in the Terminal.
-If you would like to customize your build, you can create a custom build by running the `grunt custom` command in the Terminal.
+6. Create your build by running the `grunt` command in the command line terminal.
+If you would like to customize your build, you can create a custom build by running the `grunt custom` command in the command line terminal.
 See the [README.md](https://github.com/fluid-project/infusion/blob/master/README.md#how-do-i-create-an-infusion-package) file for instructions on how to make a custom build of Infusion.
-6. A ZIP file will be created in the `infusion-master/products` folder.
-Change directory to your preferred location for your development purposes and unzip the ZIP file in that directory, resulting in the folder: `infusion`.
-Once the resulting ZIP file is relocated, the other files in the `infusion-master` folder can be safely deleted.
+7. A ZIP file, such as infusion-2.0.0.zip, will be created in the infusion-master/products directory.
+Copy this Infusion ZIP file into your project directory.
+8. Now unzip the Infusion ZIP file in your project directory.
+This will create a new directory called infusion which contains all the Javascript and files you will need to use UI Options.
+9. Now that infusion is in your project directory, you can go ahead and clean up the files and directories we created so far.
+You can safely delete:
+* The ZIP file downloaded in Step 1.
+* The infusion-master directory created in Step 2.
+* The infusion-2.0.0.zip (or similar name) from your project directory.
-7. This `infusion` folder will include a single file containing all of the JavaScript you need: `infusion-all.js`.
+10. Your `infusion` folder will include a single file containing all of the JavaScript you need: `infusion-all.js`.
 If you made a custom build, the file is named `infusion-custom.js`.
 You will later link to this file in the headers of your HTML files.

 ## Prepare your page ##